Bangui, Central African Republic: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and E. Check that you pick the right type.
-The majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types C and E. Be careful to pick the right type.
+The majority of adapters available online are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 Travel pillow